Is mailing in December a nonprofit do or don’t?

 The logic behind this was simple.
 Donors most likely just donated their year-end gifts—not to mention the added financial strain of the holidays.
-The assumption: No one wants to give in January.
+The assumption: No one wants to think about giving in January.

 But is there any truth to this today?

-Recent data proves that this could be a thing of the past; January giving may be trending.
-In fact, not sending direct mail in January could be a big missed opportunity for your organization.
+In fact, recent data proves that avoiding January mailings could be a thing of the past; January giving conversations may indeed be trending.
+Could charities be missing big opportunities by avoiding sending direct mail in January?

-Here are some data points that show a new trend of January giving may be emerging.
+Here are some data points that show a new trend of thinking about future giving in January may be emerging.

 An analysis of Google search trends from October 2017 through late September 2018 indicates that interest in financial and charitable planning topics actually peak in January.